123shanawaz/123shanawaz/README.md

 - *A Frontend Developer 💻* <br />
 - Currently learning *Next JS *
-- Aspiring Full Stack Web Developer + Indie Game Dev 💻
+- Aspiring Full Stack Web Developer 💻
-- Focusing on *#100DaysOfCode*

-- Projects that I worked on:

 <!--   - [*Forkify*](https://github.com/Aman-Mandal/Forkify) - An API based recipe application built with Vanilla JS
   - [*Mapty*](https://github.com/Aman-Mandal/Mapty) - An application based on LeafletJS library in which we can track our workouts